Adeline De Walt Reynolds: Family life

 After leaving teaching, she married Vinton native Frank Reynolds, with whom she had four children.
-After the birth of their first child, Mary, in 1885, they moved to Arcadia, Nebraska, where her parents had moved to Arcadia a short time before.
+After the birth of their first child, Mary, in 1885, they moved to Arcadia, Nebraska, where her parents had moved a short time before.
 Reynolds was offered her father's lumber business, and the couple remained in Arcadia for five years, during which their son William was born.
 Relocating to Boston, De Walt Reynolds attended and graduated from the Boston Conservatory of Speech.
 While in Boston, according to some accounts, in 1892, Sir Henry Irving offered De Walt Reynolds a spot in his touring company.
 She is said to have turned Irving's offer down to raise her children.

-The family moved to Philadelphia, and several other cities, before eventually moving to San Francisco, where the pair had their final two children, Franklin and Lela.
+The family moved to Philadelphia, and several other cities, before eventually settling in San Francisco, where the pair had their final two children, Franklin and Lela.
 After Reynolds' untimely death in 1905, Adeline became the family provider.
 She began studies at a San Francisco secretarial school, prematurely ended by the devastating 1906 earthquake and fire.